 Please note that these are for the original, unflavored versions.
 For flavored spirits (including flavored vodkas and some dark/coconut rums), always check up on nutritional information before consuming as they often contain carbohydrates.

-My spirit of choice is generally a nice gin (with soda water& lime) or cognac (with diet cola).
-I’ve been known to drink a fair share of Hennessy.
+My spirit of choice is generally a nice gin (with soda water and lime) or cognac (with diet cola).

 I’m going to be up front.
 It’s really hard to drink really great beers on a keto, low carb diet.
 No more craft beers or IPAs.
 You’re doomed to mostly light beers which generally just leave me longing for something more.
 Basically, you want to avoid anything red, amber or dark.